TCummings03/Capstone-Final-Project/README.md

 A few notes:

-1. One of the biggest issues that I ran into when creating a webscrapping tool was the presence of outliers.
+1. One of the biggest issues that I ran into when creating a web scraping tool was the presence of outliers.
 This would greatly impact the accuracy of my model and it was necessary to take precaution when creating a model.
-Going foward, it would help to have an outlier detection model that would return a probability for whether or not a listing is a 1. a real listing with corretctly inputed data 2. an outlier
+Going forward, it would help to have an outlier detection model that would return a probability for whether or not a listing is a 1. a real listing with correctly imputed data 2. an outlier

 2. Another way to improve this model and provide more insight would be to find points of interest and include the distance from the listing to the point of interest as a feature.
 This would require some GIS knowledge.

-3. A lot of the amenities did not seem to provide material predictive power on the model, and I believe this is because the sheer number (1400+) created too much noise combined with each amentiies being subject to user input errors.
+3. A lot of the amenities did not seem to provide material predictive power on the model, and I believe this is because the sheer number (1400+) created too much noise combined with each amenities being subject to user input errors.
 A text analysis of the "soup" of amenities could provide greater insight into the actual distribution of amenities.